yaeldemers/visual-music-representation/README.txt

 the project made by Colin Morris who wrote a similar program for the repetitions in the lyrics of pop songs.
 You can go check out his project at: https://colinmorris.github.io/SongSim/#/gallery

-Authors: Félix-Antoine Johnson, Yael-Jeremy Demers, Cédric Barré - 2018
+Authors: FÃ©lix-Antoine Johnson, Yael-Jeremy Demers, CÃ©dric BarrÃ© - 2018